 One of the great things about writing about travel is that it often intersects with food.
 Food is a universal experience (everybody’s gotta eat) and trying new types of food is a major reason why people travel in the first place.
-Our experiences of places are certainly enriched by the chefs, restaurants and meals we encounter, so with the release of the 2016 list of Latin America’s 50 Best Restaurants last week we wanted to tell you about the seven restaurants on the list that we know well.
-We assure you that we’re doing our best to get to the other 43…
+Our experiences of places are certainly enriched by the chefs, restaurants, and meals we encounter so with the release of the 2016 list of Latin America’s 50 Best Restaurants we wanted to tell you about the seven restaurants on the list that we know well.

 Central – Lima, Peru